IER Outreach | IER Publications | IER Posters

 - Employment Information for Ukrainians in the United States: A fact sheet on employment rights for Ukrainians in the United States.
 Also available in Ukrainian and Russian.

-- Employment Rights and Resources for Refugees and Asylees: A flyer discussing asylees' and refugees' employment rights and how to get help.
+- Employment Rights and Resources for Workers Granted Asylum or Refugee Status: A fact sheet discussing employment rights and resources for workers granted asylum or refugee status and how to get help.

-- Identifying Possible E-Verify Related Employment Discrimination: A flyer to assist workers and their advocates in identifying possible E-Verify-related discrimination.
+- Identifying Possible E-Verify Related Employment Discrimination: A fact sheet to assist workers and their advocates in identifying possible E-Verify-related discrimination.

 - IER-EEOC Immigrant Worker Flyer (also in Arabic, Bosnian, Chinese, Farsi, Filipino, French, Haitian Creole, Hindi, Hmong, Korean, Punjabi, Russian, Spanish, Tagalog, Urdu, Vietnamese): A flyer geared toward directing immigrant workers to the right agency for addressing claims of employment discrimination.

-- IER Naturalization Flyer: A document outlining basic information about immigration-related employment discrimination for naturalizing citizens and their ceremony guests.
-Available in English and Spanish.
+- IER Naturalization Fact Sheet: A document outlining basic information about immigration-related employment discrimination for naturalizing citizens and their ceremony guests.
+Also available in Spanish.

-- Information for Refugees and Asylees About the Form I-9: Information for refugees and asylees on the Form I-9 and how to get help from IER or possible discrimination in this process.
+- Information for Workers Granted Asylum or Refugee Status About the Form I-9: Information for workers granted asylum or refugee status on the Form I-9 and how to get help from IER for possible discrimination in this process.
 Also available in Amharic, Arabic, Armenian, Burmese, Dari, Farsi, French, Karen, Kayah, Nepali, Pashto, Russian, Simplified Chinese, Somali, Spanish, Swahili, Tigrinya, Ukrainian and Urdu.

 - Joint DOJ-DOL-NLRB-EEOC Fact Sheet: Retaliation Based on Exercise of Workplace Rights Is Unlawful (also in Arabic, Creole, French, Hindi, Hmong, Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, Urdu, Vietnamese): Jointly issued guidance outlining protections from retaliation under various workplace laws.